nyudlts/jisu-build/ReadMe.md

 ```

 ## Updating submodules
-If you commit changes to any of the submodule repos and want to update them here:
+If you commit changes to any of the submodule repos and want to update them in jisu-build:
 ```
 git submodule update --init
 git submodule sync